Six delicatessen products that make you happy

 |

-What are the hallmarks of a deli product?
-Is it particularly refined flavours, or rather a pure, unadulterated taste?
-Is it more about the quality of the ingredients or the creativity of the producers?
-Or is it maybe both?
-We set out across Düsseldorf to find out, uncovering many a culinary delight along the way, even away from the foodie hotspot that is Carlsplatz.
-What we discovered is that the delicatessen business is often a family affair, and that a healthy dose of passion for it is a must.
-Whether sweet or sour, mediterranean or local, or food or drink, more often than not the key to a product’s quality is the people behind it.
+What is the secret of an exquisite product?
+Is it particularly refined flavors or rather a pure, unadulterated taste?
+Is it about the excellence of the ingredients and raw materials or the creativity of the creators?
+Or maybe it needs both?
+We went in search of clues in Düsseldorf and came across many a culinary delicacy, even away from a gourmet hotspot like Carlsplatz.
+What we learned in the process: Gourmet food is often a family affair, and passion is a must.
+Whether sweet or savory, Mediterranean or regional, spirits or food - the quality of a product is often impressive when someone personally vouches for it.

 Tiramisù della nonna